BiswajeetRay7/YThumb/README.md

-# YThumb
+## YThumb

-### YThumb is a web based tool to download Youtube thumbnails
+YThumb is a Simple web based tool to download Youtube thumbnails.